Frequently Asked Questions

 There is no limit to your team size.
-You may have as few as 1 and as many as 50 or more.
-For scoring purposes, only four people on your team can score in any one of the competitive 5K races (men's, women's, co-ed).
-If you have more than four runners in those races, up to three may act as scoring displacers against the other teams in the race.
+For scoring purposes, only five people on your team can score in any one of the competitive 5K races (men's, women's, co-ed).
+If you have more than five runners in those races, up to two may act as scoring displacers against the other teams in the race.

 Large groups or organizations can have multiple teams and distribute them as desired.
 For example, Company 123 wants to put 25 of its employees in the race.
 It can put one team of 5 men in the men's race (Company 123 Men's Team 1), a second team of 4 men in the men's race (Company 123 Men's Team 2), 5 women in the women's race (Company 123 Women's Team 1), 6 runners (3 men and 3 women) in the co-ed race (Company 123 Co-Ed Team 1), and the remaining 5 members on team in the fun/run walk (Company 123 Fun Run/Walk Team 1).
 Or they could put all 25 runners in the fun run/walk.
 We will be confirming team members and race categories with the team captains ahead of the race to ensure that a team is properly seeded however they want.

 For organizations planning to have multiple teams (and perhaps, as illustrated below, multiple charities as beneficiaries), it may be easier to designate team captains to coordinate the registration process for individual team members.

 What about the co-ed team?
 What is the ratio of women/men on a team?